At a Barnes & Noble

 Only the books saw the action

-At a Barnes and Noble
+At a Barnes & Noble

 It was literally a fine celebration